bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 (or 3D if only one volume was acquired) NIfTI files with `_pet` suffix.
 Volumes should be stored in chronological order (the order they were acquired in).

-Following the [BIDS Common Principles](https://bids-specification.readthedocs.io/en/stable/02-common-principles.html), here we summarize how different labels are organized for PET data.
-Please, check the Common Principles section for further details.
-**Sessions**: Multiple sessions (visits) are encoded by adding an extra layer of directories and file names in the form of `ses-<label>`.
-Session labels can consist only of alphanumeric characters [a-zA-Z0-9] and should be consistent across subjects.
-If numbers are used in session labels we recommend using zero padding (for example, `ses-01`, `ses-11` instead of `ses-1`, `ses-11`).
-This makes results of alphabetical sorting more intuitive.
-The extra session layer (at least one `ses-<label>` subfolder) should be added for all subjects if at least one subject in the dataset has more than one session.
-Skipping the session layer for only some subjects in the dataset is not allowed.
-If a `ses-<label>` subfolder is included as part of the directory hierarchy, then the same `ses-<label>` tag must also be included as part of the file names themselves.
-In general, we assume that a new session with respect to PET starts with either a new injection (probably most common case) or with the subject being taken out of the scanner (same injection, but subject leaves the scanner and returns).
-However, for example, if a subject has to leave the scanner room and then be re-positioned on the scanner bed, for example, to use the bathroom, the set of PET acquisitions will still be considered as a session and match sessions acquired in other subjects.
-Similarly, in situations where different data types are obtained over several visits (for example, FDG PET on one day followed by amyloid PET a couple days after) those can be grouped in one session.
-Please see the difference with the `run-<label>` below.

 **Task:** With respect to the `task-<label>`, data is arranged in a similar way as task-based and resting state BOLD fMRI data.
 In case of studies using combined PET/fMRI, subject-specific tasks may be carried out